smakivic/snake/README.md

 # snake
-the game snake in c#
+the game snake in c# I made in highschool as my final project